PCC streetcar: Manufacturing

 Westinghouse (Westinghouse Electric, Westinghouse Air Brake Company, Canadian Westinghouse Co.) and General Electric both supplied electrical packages and brake components which were designed and built in cooperation with the ERPCC.
 The customer specified the equipment, which was to be installed, performance was similar, and most cities ordered from both suppliers.
 Since Westinghouse was home based near Pittsburgh, PRCo ordered 75% of its PCC fleet with Westinghouse equipment, the balance with GE.
 Indeed, PCCs are often identified as either Westinghouse or GE.

-The last PCC streetcars built for any North American system were a batch of 25 for the San Francisco Municipal Railway, manufactured by the St Louis Car Company and delivered in 1951–2.
+The last PCC streetcars built for any North American system were a batch of 25 for the San Francisco Municipal Railway, manufactured by St. Louis and delivered in 1951–2.

-Approximately 4,586 PCC cars were purchased by United States transit companies – 1052 by Pullman Standard and 3534 by St. Louis.
-Most transit companies purchased one type, but Chicago, Baltimore, Cleveland, and Shaker Heights operated both examples.
+A total of 4,586 PCC cars were purchased by United States transit companies: 1,057 by Pullman Standard and 3,534 by St. Louis.
+Most transit companies purchased one type, but Chicago, Baltimore, Cleveland, and Shaker Heights ordered from both.
 The Baltimore Transit Co.
-(BTC) considered the Pullman cars of superior construction.
-The St. Louis cars had a more aesthetically pleasing design with a more rounded front and rear plus other fancy frills.
-The BTC found the Pullman cars easier to work on.
-St. Louis cars had compound curved wheel wells.
+(BTC) considered the Pullman cars of superior construction and easier to work on.
+The St. Louis cars had a more aesthetically pleasing design with a more rounded front and rear, compound-curved skirt cut-outs, and other design frills.

 Performance

+When a wire is placed in a magnetic field and an electric current is passed through it, the wire will move.
+If this wire is wrapped on a spool and placed in a magnetic field with an electric current passed through it, the spool (rotor) will rotate, creating an electric motor.
+If the strength of the magnetic field or the amount of current running through the motor is increased (or both), the motor's speed will increase.
+With a trolley, the speed is controlled by several resistors placed in the wire running to the rotor.
+Removing circuit resistors one at a time will increase the current in the motor's magnetic field and this will increase the motor's speed.

+Prior streetcar speed control from the 1880s required a standing operator at a four-foot-high vertical controller "stand" to rotate a handle to one of ten electrical resistance points within the stand to provide trolley acceleration.
+The resistors were not very large and were mounted adjacent to one another along the outside frame bottom of the trolley to provide cooling as they would get very hot.
+For the PCC however, there were more than ten resistance/speed points; Westinghouse developed the XD-323 underfloor rotary accelerator for the PCC's motor control with 99 resistance points.
+It was installed in the first Pittsburgh car, number 100, and minor modifications allowed use in the last PCCs produced in North America for San Francisco in 1952.